 Tour of the Cryosphere

 The cryosphere, particularly in the polar regions, is extremely sensitive to changes in global climate.
 Therefore, understanding how and why the cryosphere changes over time in response to both natural and human influences is vital for predicting future conditions on our home planet.
 Scientists use snow and ice as climate "indicators" by monitoring trends in the cryosphere over time.
-Examples of such indicators include how many square kilometers of the ocean are covered by Arctic sea ice, the balance between snow accumulation and melting in glaciers, and the amount of land covered by snow.
+Examples of such indicators include how many square kilometers of the ocean are covered by Arctic sea ice (sea ice extent), the balance between snow accumulation and melting in glaciers (glacial mass balance), and the amount of land covered by snow.

 The cryosphere is also very sensitive to feedbackfeedback: exchange between the input and output of a system. loops.
-In the climate system, a feedback loop is a pattern of interacting processes where a change in one part of the system, through interaction with other parts of the system, either reinforces the original process (positive feedback) or suppresses/weakens the process (negative feedback).
+A feedback loop is a pattern of interacting processes where a change in one part of the system, through interaction with other parts of the system, either reinforces the original process (positive feedback) or suppresses/weakens the process (negative feedback).
 In order to model and predict climate variability correctly, feedback loops must be understood.
 As you make your way through this unit, you'll learn more about many of the different cause and effect scenarios, including feedback loops, that are playing out in the Earth's cryosphere.

-Now, let's watch the NASA video, A Tour of the Cryosphere 2009 (below), to learn more about how the cryosphere changes on a variety of timescales, and how the cryosphere affects the lives of everyone on Earth.
+Now, let's watch the NASA video, A Tour of the Cryosphere 2009 (below), to learn more about how the cryosphere changes on a variety of timescales, and how the cryosphere impacts the lives of everyone on Earth.

 - Keep an eye on the date stamp in the upper right corner of the window to get a feel for the timescales over which changes occur in the cryosphere.